-8514/A / XGA
+8514/A

-Emulate an IBM 8514/A or XGA add-on graphics accelerator.
-Both the original IBM cards for the MCA bus and generic clone cards for the ISA bus are available; the correct card is automatically selected based on the machine's supported expansion buses.
+Emulate an IBM 8514/A add-on graphics accelerator.
+Both the original IBM card for the MCA bus and a generic clone card for the ISA bus are available; the correct card is automatically selected based on the machine's supported expansion buses.

-Note: Pairing the 8514/A and XGA with each other or with a video card from S3 may result in compatibility issues, as each card implements a set of 8514/A features.
+Note: Pairing the 8514/A with a video card from S3 may result in compatibility issues, as those cards implement a subset of the 8514/A's features.

-2.6.3 Input devices
+2.6.3 2 Input devices